My Jurassic world evolution review is one of those that should be better than it is. It has all the potential to be an amazing game:

 Sadly the game does however fall short, there are some major issues with the game that makes the longevity of the game run very short.

 Any one who has played planet coaster may feel the same level of disappointment as I do, and may have actually enjoyed the game a bit more having not played planet coaster first.
-I was hyped up to play Jurassic world evolution, once I have found out that it was being developed by Frontier based on the quality of there other theme parked styled games.
+I was hyped up to play Jurassic world evolution, once I have found out that it was being developed by Frontier based on the quality of their other theme park style games.

-I’m not against paid DLC’s at all, in fact I think if a developer continues to update the game, and constantly improves it they deserve to try an plug some more funding for this, and a paid DLC is the best way, and one that I’m more than happy to support.
-But that being said if a game doesn’t have much content and has had very little updates, why should we pay for extra content, we paid for a triple A title and as such expect to get value for our money.
+I’m not against paid DLC’s at all, in fact, I think if a developer continues to update the game, and constantly improves it they deserve to try and plug some more funding for this, and a paid DLC is the best way, and one that I’m more than happy to support.
+But that being said if a game doesn’t have much content and has had very little updates, why should we pay for extra content, we paid for a triple-A title and as such expect to get value for our money.

 Jurassic World Evolution: Carnivore Dinosaur Pack

 Costs £3.99 and adds the following to the game

 Herrerasaurus; this carnivorous dinosaur is from the Triassic period.
 Herrerasaurus has a long narrow skull with lots of serrated teeth for tearing into the flesh of its prey and has a special joint in its lower jaw to hold down its prey with a vice-like grip.